Copenhagen Metro: Construction of lines M3, City Circle line and M4, the Harbour Line

-An expansion of the metro, the City Circle Line, is current and opened on 29 September 2019.
+An expansion of the metro, the City Circle Line, opened on 29 September 2019.
 Independent of the existing system, it circles the city centre and connects the areas of Østerbro, Nørrebro and Vesterbro to Frederiksberg and Indre By.
-The line is 15.5 km long and runs entirely in tunnel.
-The circle has 17 stations, two of which are interchanges with both the M1 and M2 lines, as well with three Copenhagen S-train stations.
+The line is 15.5 km long and runs entirely in the tunnel.
+The circle has 17 stations, two of which are interchanges with both the M1 and M2 lines and three Copenhagen S-train stations.
 It takes 25 minutes to complete a full lap in either direction.
-Archaeological and geological surveys started in 2007, preferred bidders were announced in November 2010 and contracts were signed in 2011.
-Preparations began by moving utilities etc. in 2010, and construction of work sites and stations began in 2011.
+Archaeological and geological surveys started in 2007, preferred bidders were announced in November 2010, and contracts were signed in 2011.
+Preparations began by moving utilities, etc., in 2010, and construction of work sites and stations began in 2011.
 Drilling of tunnels began in 2013.
-On 7 January 2011 the new project called Cityringen started with the signing of new contracts by Metroselskabet, with Ansaldo Breda and Ansaldo Sts (Finmeccanica Group) for the supply of trains and control systems and with an Italian joint-venture led by Salin Construttori (about 60%) and Tecnimont (about 40%) with Seli as third partner for the construction part.
-In July 2013, Natur- og Miljøklagenævnet, the environmental appeals board, ruled that the city was wrong to grant Metroselskabet permission for 24-hour work days and noise levels of up to 78 db at the Marmorkirken site.
-This forced construction to stop work at 6PM until a final ruling was made, thus delaying the completion date.
+On 7 January 2011, the new project called Cityringen started with the signing of new contracts by Metroselskabet, with Ansaldo Breda and Ansaldo Sts (Finmeccanica Group) for the supply of trains and control systems, and with an Italian joint-venture led by Salin Construttori (about 60%) and Tecnimont (about 40%) with Seli as third partner for the construction part.
+In July 2013, Natur- og Miljøklagenævnet, the environmental appeals board, ruled that the city was wrong to grant Metroselskabet permission for 24-hour work days and noise levels of up to 78 dB at the Marmorkirken site.
+This forced construction to stop work at 6 PM until a final ruling was made, thus delaying the completion date.

-The City Circle Line is serviced by lines M3 and M4.
-The M3 opened by 29 September 2019, and its trains operate on the entire circle in either direction.
+Lines M3 and M4 serve the City Circle Line.
+The M3 opened on 29 September 2019, and its trains operate on the entire circle in either direction.
 The M3 has transfers to M1 and M2 at Frederiksberg and Kongens Nytorv.
 The line is estimated to carry 240,000 daily passengers, bringing the metro's total daily ridership to 460,000.

 The M4 was opened on 28 March 2020 when two additional stations were opened in the Nordhavn district.
-This line running from Copenhagen Central Station (København H) via Østerport to Orientkaj station in Nordhavn, thus sharing six stations with the M3 and featuring two additional Nordhavn stations.
+This line runs from Copenhagen Central Station (København H) via Østerport to Orientkaj station in Nordhavn, thus sharing six stations with the M3 and featuring two additional Nordhavn stations.
 The M4 line is interchange with the M1 and M2 at Kongens Nytorv.